 Day 24 - Simplicity on The Way : Bercianos del Real Camino to Mansilla de las Mulas

-We awoke early when many of the other 16 people in our little room decided to start packing up and getting ready to leave at 4 am.
+We awoke early when many of the other 16 people in our little room decided to start packing up and getting ready to leave at 4 AM.
 It was hot and humid, so by 4:30 we too were packed and back on the trail.
 Today, as always, I am amazed at the ability of the human body to continue onward, despite being hungry, tired, and unpleasantly warm.

-On our way out of town we discovered that a nearby bar was already open, or rather it had yet to shut, due to last night's customers still watching the soccer game.
-This allowed us to have a quiche and cafe con leche prior to getting under way for the day.
+On our way out of town, we discovered that a nearby bar was already open, or rather it had yet to shut, due to last night's customers still watching the soccer game.
+This allowed us to have a quiche and cafe con leche prior to getting underway for the day.
 Today much of the hike was along the roadway or Senda, which punishingly reflected the light and heat as we walked onwards through the towns of El Burgo, past Villamarco, and Reliegos.

 For whatever reason, today seemed to be busier on the trail with far more pilgrims.
 The perpetual rumours about all the albergues and towns ahead already being full also prevailed among those on the Camino today, which did not help ease our anxiety.
 I have come to believe that perception is perhaps the hardest foe on the Camino - when there are few pilgrims you worry that you have gotten lost, but when there are too many you fret about the crowds, and worry about getting a bed for the coming night.
 Despite the fact that we have never yet had any difficulties finding beds, these rumours often drive us to hike quicker and longer than we had intended.